kylejray/kylejray.github.io/_posts/2023-06-21-mpi_tutorial.markdown

 import datetime
 from time import sleep

-#define global variable on all ranks initialized to None, this is necesarry for MPI to work properly
+#define global variable on all ranks initialized to None, this is necessary for MPI to work properly
 stime = None

 #generate a value only on rank 0